TomHarrop/ird-5acc-paper/ms/manuscript.md

 - Tertiary Branch Numbers (TbN),
 - Spikelet Numbers (SpN).

-The resulting datasets records those traits for each of 1140 plants.
+The resulting datasets records those traits for each of 1140 plants (Supplementary Table 1).

-We treat the spikelet number as the main outcome of domestication and any other panicle trait as the phenotypic solution that the plant has adopted to support that many spikelets.
-We treat the spikelet number as input because this is the trait that was likely selected by farmers, since it easily translates in yield output.
-It's unlikely that any other trait have been actively selected by farmers.
-Thus we treat any other trait as the structural solution that plant proposed to the task of high yield and high productivity.

-Thus, since it is expected that spikelet number must be different between wild and domesticated species, we have explored exclusively the other phenotypic traits.

 We have searched recurrent patterns of phenotypic traits in our dataset using Principal Component (PC) Analysis ***(Fig. 01)***.
-The PC analysis collects 40.71% of traits variability in the first PC, which also splits wild and domesticated rice species.
+The PC analysis collects almost half of traits variability in the first PC, which also splits wild and domesticated rice species.
 Interestingly, those domesticated species belong to both African and Asian rice lineages, which have been domesticated independently.
-This shows that African and Asian rice have adopted independently a similar phenotypic solutions to increase spikelet number.
+This shows that African and Asian rice have adopted independently a similar phenotypic which involve an increase in primary branch number and even more of secondary branch number and of spikelet number.

-The rotations of the first PC splits those traits that are expected to increase with spikelet number from those that are expected to decrease with spikelet number ***(Fig. 01)***; showing that all panicle traits have slightly adapted to increase spikelet number.
-Indeed PbN, SbN, RL, PbL, SbL, PanL and TbN, all increase with spikelet number, and PbIntl and SbIntL decrease with Spikelet number.
-But overall, the traits that influence most the first PC, and which might be responsible for most of the differences between wild and domesticated rices are Primary branch number and even more Secondary Branch number.
+The rotations of the first PC splits those traits that are expected to increase with spikelet number of those that are expected to decrease with spikelet number ***(Fig. 01)***; showing that all panicle traits have slightly adapted to increase spikelet number.
+Indeed PbN, SbN, RL, PbL, SbL, PanL and TbN, all increase with spikelet number, and PbIntl and SbIntL decrease with Spikelet number

-> **Can we remove PanL, I don't know exactly what it is and I'm not sure that it is relevant**

 ## Branches produce the same number of spikelets, but the number and identity of branches changes.